lightly-ai/lightly/docs/source/docker/advanced/datasource_metadata.rst

 for a full video, Lightly assumes that the metadata is valid for all frames in that video.

-To provide metadata for an image or a video, place a metadata file with the same name as the image or video in the `.lightly/metadata` directory but change the file type to `.json`.
+To provide metadata for an image or a video, place a metadata file with the same name as the image or video in the `.lightly/metadata` directory but change the file extension to `.json`.
 The file should contain the metadata in the format defined under :ref:`ref-metadata-format`.